-As the septic system is used, there is an accumulation of solids in the tank, which is sometimes referred to as sludge.
-The septic tank removes solids by holding wastewater in the tank for at least 24 hours, allowing the solids to settle and scum to rise to the top.
+As the septic system is used, there is an accumulation of solids in the tank, which is sometime referred to as sludge.
+The septic tank removes solids by holding wastewater in the tank for at least 24 hours, allowing the solids to settle and scum to rise to the Vent Stack solids to settle and scum to rise to the top.
 This is accomplished by a series of baffles inside the tank.
-Up to 50 percent of the solids retained in the tank will decompose over time.
+Up to 50% of the solids retained in the tank will decompose over time.
 Effluent water discharges from the tank to perforated drain pipes.
 From there, it drains to a constructed absorption or leach field.
-This effluent eventually percolates through the subsoil to the groundwater table, which, in Nipomo, is our freshwater source.
+This effluent eventually percolates through the subsoil to the groundwater table which, in Nipomo, is our fresh-water source.